-No matter what data you need to get, web scraping is the solution to quickly download anything you need from the targeted website.
+Web scraping provides the solution to downloading any data you need from a targeted website, regardless of what information you require.
 This is an excellent use case for cURL.
 But how to use cURL for web scraping?

-One of the most natural uses of cURL is to download a file via the command line.
-However, this is misleading because cURL is an amazingly powerful tool.
-Even if you are slightly accustomed with the command line, you probably don’t use it to its full potential.
+Downloading a file from the command line is one of the most intuitive uses of cURL.
+This, however, is misleading because cURL is actually a powerful tool.
+Even if you are familiar with the command line, you are probably not using it to its full potential.

 Table of Content